AshtonBro/ImageHelper/README.md

 ## Building Windows 8 Apps with C# and XAML 👨‍🎓 📚

-### The tutorial is designed to show you how to write Windows applications using C # and HAML.
+### The tutorial shows you how to write Windows applications using C # and XAML.

 __ImageHelper__ - The application, you can take a picture using a webcam connected to your computer, but also save it.
 You can also get a picture from another user and watch it. <br>